Overview of Implant Placement

 The top of this implant is often visible through the gum.
 Sometimes the implant is covered by the soft tissue during healing.
 Other times a healing abutment will be placed to contour the gingiva while the implant is healing.
-Call our office to review your dental implant options: Raleigh Office Phone Number 919-256-3996.
+Call our office to review your dental implant options: North Raleigh Endodontics Office Phone Number 919-256-3996.

 Computed tomography image of implants in planning with nerve mapping

 To provide you with a better understanding of dental implants, we have provided the following multimedia presentation.
 Many common questions pertaining to dental implants are discussed.

 Implants are often placed several months after extraction.
 At times, an implant may be placed immediately after extraction of a tooth.
 If the conditions are favorable, this simplifies the process—you won’t have to wait for another appointment to place the implant.